 Jean-Marie Bralley (“Miss Jean-Marie”) is a native of Charlottesville, VA.
 She began her formal dance classes locally at the Dance Studio/DanCenter and began training at the School of Richmond Ballet (SRB) at the age of ten.
 She rose through the ranks of SRB, eventually achieving a two-year traineeship with the professional Richmond Ballet Company while in high school.
 She was fortunate to be awarded partial and full merit scholarships while at SRB and as a trainee.
 During this time, she was also blessed to be selected for and participate in American Ballet Theatre’s premiere student summer intensive program for two consecutive years in New York City.
 She has been trained in classical ballet, pointe, partnering, character dance, modern, jazz, and tap, among other genres.

 Following high school, she took a hiatus from intensively pursuing dance but continued taking classes and training with Bob Cook at the BalletSchool.
 She is a recent graduate of Franciscan University of Steubenville where she was a member and a co-captain of the school dance team and where she developed and taught a beginning level classical ballet class through the athletics department.
-She also has taken classes at Pittsburgh Ballet Theatre’s school, and beginning in fall 2016, she will be dancing with Charlottesville Ballet.
+She also has taken classes at Pittsburgh Ballet Theatre’s school.
+She is dancing with Charlottesville Ballet since fall 2016.

 Olga Aru joins the BalletSchool as our instructor for the Summer Intensive program.
 She is a familiar face as the audition director for the Moscow Ballet for the last 2 years.
 As a rising star ballerina and ballet pedagogue, Olga is an active guest for various ballet companies along the East coast.